progdisc/rules/README.md

    that someone else asks you to cease.

 3. Memes and shitposts are not allowed outside of #off-topic, and they are discouraged in general.
-Excessive meme/shitpost spam will lead to kick/ban.
+Excessive meme/shitpost spam will lead to a kick/ban.

 4. Post your questions directly if you want help, without fear.
 Please do not ask for explicit permission; that is unnecessary and forces people to wait